kapouer/matchdom/README.md

 Often useful with `[list|join::br]`.

+### split:sep:trim

+Splits a string with separator, and removes items equal to `trim` (typical use is to remove spaces).

+Example `[str|split:%0A:|join:: - ]`.

 ### slice:begin:end

 Slices an array with optional end index.
-Works well with join filter.
+Works well with split and join filters.

 ### ?:yes:no